Suppose we push constantly ahead, change lanes to grab a bit of headway,

 Drivers already in the exit lane weren't letting anyone in,

-merging cars sat unmoving in the thru-lane, waiting for a space to open,
+merging cars sat unmoving in one of the thru-lanes, waiting for a space to

 taking a bite out of the jam ahead of me.
 I was also easing the jam in